Our Courses

 Typical minimum offers are A*AA at A level or IB with 40-42 points and 776 at Higher Level.

-See the undergraduate course page and departmental website for detailed course information.
-We require two pieces of submitted work for ASNC but do not require applicants to take an assessment at interview.
+We do not require applicants to take an assessment at interview.

 If you have any queries or would like more information, please contact our Admissions Office who will be pleased to help you: admissions@hughes.cam.ac.uk.